azyuen/one64garage/README.md

 # one64garage

 A personal automotive journal that links your 1:64 diecast collection with your Gran Turismo driving experience.
-Record your collection and driving tips.
 No accounts, no backend, no subscriptions — everything lives in your browser or in one JSON file you control.

 ## Run it locally